 Vacation pay is based on an employee's wages (not other earnings) accrued at the time the vacation is taken.
+Wages are payment for work.
 For the purpose of calculating vacation pay, this definition does not include: overtime pay, general holiday pay, termination pay, an unearned bonus, tips and gratuities, or expenses and allowances.
-Note that vacation pay paid to an employee in one year of employment is deemed to be wages for the purpose of calculating the vacation pay payable to the employee in the following year of employment.